 The Nursing Home Law Center attorneys provide legal representation to injured, neglected and abused residents of Horry County long-term care facilities like Compass Post Acute Rehabilitation Center.
 If your loved one was mistreated, abused, injured or died unexpectedly from neglect while residing in a nursing home in South Carolina, let our team of dedicated lawyers protect your rights.
 Contact the Conway nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 today to schedule a free case consultation to discuss filing a claim for compensation to recover your damages.
 Let us begin working on your behalf today to ensure your family is adequately compensated for the damages you endured at the hands of caregivers.

-Our law firm accepts every claim for compensation and lawsuit through contingency fee agreement.
+Our network of attorneys accepts every claim for compensation and lawsuit through contingency fee agreement.
 This arrangement postpones your payments for our legal services until after your case is resolved in a jury trial award or through a negotiated out of court settlement.
 Our legal team provides every client a "No Win/No-Fee" Guarantee.
 This promise means if we cannot obtain compensation on your behalf, your family will owe us nothing for our services.
 Let us begin working on your case today so we can file all the necessary documentation paperwork in the proper courthouse before the South Carolina statute of limitations expires.
 All information you share with our law offices will remain confidential.